Cron3x/Automatic-3D-camera-tracking-with-COLMAP/README.md

 I added a few extra features like disabling the GPU and changing the folder structure, just run the script with -h to see all option.

 Its importent to note that this script is currently written for *COLMAP 3.12.4*, some features might change in the future so functionality can not be guaranteed.
-(Some flags already hav changed in the main branch)
+(Some flags already have changed in the main branch)

 Before you can use the script you need to kae it executable with:
 ```bash